scalabli/quo/docs/echo.rst

 foreground - If provided this will become the foreground color

-   * ``bg or background``  – if provided this will become the background color. background - if provided this will become the background data
+   * ``bg or background``  – if provided this will become the background color.

    * ``bold``  – if provided this will enable or disable bold mode.